 If you want to insist on the value of your old car being higher than the offered price, it is best to back your assertion with information from another appraiser.
 Getting this additional opinion could give you a more accurate valuation of your old vehicle.
 Doing so will definitely help in obtaining a better price tag for your trade-in.

 Spending money for repairs before the trade in

-At this point, there is no sense in fixing some issues that are imminent in your old car.
-Making the car look gorgeous would not help because the dealership knows exactly how to look into it, beyond all the repaint and fixing tasks you applied to it.
+At this point, there is no sense in fixing some issues that are currently in your old car.
+Making the car look gorgeous will not help because the dealership knows exactly how to look at the value, beyond all the repaint and fixing tasks you applied to it.
 Beware because such investments may not be returned to you during the trade-in transaction.